borenstein-lab/MUSiCC/README.rst

 - Scikit-learn >= 0.15.2 (http://scikit-learn.org/stable/)
 - Pandas >= 0.14 (http://pandas.pydata.org/)

+If you have *pip* installed, you can install these packages by running the following command:

+``pip install -U numpy scipy scikit-learn pandas``

 To install MUSiCC, simply download the package from https://github.com/omanor/MUSiCC/archive/master.zip

 This is a zip archive containing the following files/directories: